marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 <div class="alert alert-info">
-  <strong>Important:</strong> Make sure that you don't use any special characters or spaces when naming sub-folders and files.
-As a best practice you should only use standard lowercase letters.
+  **Important:** Make sure that you don't use any special characters or spaces when naming sub-folders and files.
+As a best practice you should only use standard, lowercase letters.
 You may separate multiple words with a dash (`-`).
 </div>